reillytilbury/coppafish/docs/method.md

 ## Extract

 Save all raw data again at the `tile_dir` in the `extract` config section.
-Coppafish does this to:
+Coppafish does this for:

-* support file compression.
+* file compression support.
-* re-saving the raw data in a universal way that can then be used by multiple versions of our software.
+* raw data in a universal format that can then be used by multiple versions of our software.
-* we re-save in a way that is more optimised for data retrieval speed.
+* more optimised for data retrieval speed.
 The default file type is using [zarr](https://zarr.readthedocs.io/) arrays, but we also support saving as uncompressed numpy arrays by setting `file_type` to `.npy` in the extract config section.